globaltravelreport/global-travel-report/content/articles/1-exploring-asias-newest-museums-a-guide-for-aussies-2.md

 ---
 title: 'Exploring Asia''s Newest Museums: A Guide for Aussies'
-summary: >-
-  **As an Australian travel journalist with a knack for uncovering cultural treasures, I'm thrilled to guide you through the unveiling of two must-visit...
+summary: "  **As an Australian travel journalist with a knack for uncovering cultural treasures, I'm thrilled to guide you through the unveiling of two must-visit..."
 date: '2025-04-04T22:35:45.829Z'
 country: Asia
 type: Culture